pusher/k8s-spot-rescheduler/README.md

   * MaxEBSVolumeCount
   * NoVolumeZoneConflict
   * ready
-* Builds a plan to move all pods on the an on-demand node to spot nodes
+* Checks whether there is enough capacity to move all pods on the on-demand node to spot nodes
-* Empties a node of pods if there is enough space on spot nodes for all of it's pods
+* Evicts all pods on the node if the previous check passes
+* Leaves the node in a schedulable state - in case it's capacity is required again

 ### Doesn't